 A personal injury lawyer can represent you when dealing with the insurance company, the liable party or parties, and possibly the court if your case goes to trial.

-Montgomery big rig accident attorneys will go to work quickly, taking steps to build a case and document your damages.
+Montgomery big rig accident lawyers will go to work quickly, taking steps to build a case and document your damages.
 These steps may include:

 - Sending a spoliation letter to protect the evidence held by the trucking company

-- Obtaining copies of the traffic report and other documents from police
+- Obtaining copies of the traffic report and other documents from the police

 - Interviewing eyewitnesses to the accident